Teaching Foundations

 • Many teachers from Pre K-3 through 2nd Grade have attended and found it very helpful - the principles are universally applicable.
 That said: we have designed the course for the instruction typical from 3rd Grade through 12th.

-• Teaching Foundations comes with a year-long subscription to our Moving Towards Mastery support program, which features reviews, regular check-ins, and online resources.
+• Teaching Foundations comes with a year-long subscription to our Moving Toward Mastery support program, which features reviews, regular check-ins, and online resources.

 • The tools and ideas from Teaching Foundations will carry over into any subject that you teach.
 Ideally you can plan your actual course, but many teachers attend without knowing exactly what they’ll be teaching.